ryan-blauwaert/air_quality_capstone/README.md

 ## Conclusions

 Based on the air pollutant metrics included in this study, air quality appears to be improving across the United States.
 That said, air quality trends are highly variable between cities.
 In terms of correlation between air pollutant concentrations and public health, the results are inconclusive.
 In some cities, like New York, there is a statistically significant correlation between many air pollutants and infant mortality, while in others, like Denver, this is not the case.

-## Directions for Further Research
+One possible explanation for this could be that in some U.S. cities, other factors (e.g. socioeconomic) dilute and/or overpower any correlative relationship between air quality and infant mortality.

+While no causal relationship between air quality and public health can be inferred based on this study, it may be used as basis for further research.
+Given the findings in the 'Rate of Correlation Significance by Metric' figure shown above, policy-makers and firms concerned with reducing environmental damages should further investigate PM2.5 Particle Matter, Sulfur Dioxide, and Nitrogen Dioxide.
+Additionally, this figure shows that *mean* pollutant concentrations are more often significantly correlated with health outcomes than are short-term maxima.
+Again, further scientific study should be conducted to determine if any causality exists.

-## Acknowledgements
+## Citations
+- Air quality - cities and counties.
+(2020, June 08).
+Retrieved February 16, 2021, from https://www.epa.gov/air-trends/air-quality-cities-and-counties
+- Infant mortality: Kids count data center.
+Retrieved February 17, 2021, from https://datacenter.kidscount.org/data/tables/6051-infant-mortality
+- Keeping Track Online - Asthma Hospitalizations.
+Retrieved February 17, 2021, from https://data.cccnewyork.org/data/table/7/asthma-hospitalizations